PointTaken/knowledge-sharing/Code samples/CSharp-Dataverse-Create tables and columns using code/Create Dataverse tables and columns using code.md

 ## A Console application for creating and updating tables, columns and relations in Dataverse\_\_

-*Confessions of a programmer trapped in a no-code hellscape*

 In a project we needed to develop and maintain a database structure in Dataverse between three environments (DEV, TEST, PROD).
 The initial plan was to use tools available in the Power Platform GUI.
-When they failed to update or migrate the tables and columns correctly the next step was to code it.
+When they (for some reason) failed to update or migrate the tables and columns correctly the next step was to code it.

 ＼(＾O＾)／